 Who are we?

-We are a representative body for people undertaking teaching and research in general practice and academic primary care.
+We are a representative body for people undertaking teaching and research in academic primary care.

-AAAPC aims to promote and develop the discipline of general practice and academic primary care by:
+AAAPC aims to promote and develop the discipline of academic primary care by:

 In 2005, during the AAAPC Annual General Meeting, three members were awarded Lifetime Membership.
 These members are Prof Charles Bridges-Webb, Prof Peter Mudge and Prof Max Kamien.
 They have all contributed greatly to the teaching and research environment within general practice in Australia.
 In recognition of Prof Charles Bridges-Webb, in 2008 the organisation created the annual Bridges-Webb award for an AAAPC member who has made an international standard teaching and/or research contribution in the discipline.

 The breadth of academic endeavour and the multidisciplinary nature of primary care were recognised by AAAGP in 2012 with the organisation changing its name to the Australian Association for Academic Primary Care (AAAPC).
 This also signalled the value the organisation placed on the growing number of non-medical members and their contribution to the academic development of primary care.
 After a number of years of discussion and exchange with New Zealand primary care academics, AAAPC further expanded its scope in 2014 with the organisation becoming the Australasian Association for Academic Primary Care.
 The benefits were seen as: cross fertilisation of ideas; development of academic collaborations; expansion of the critical mass of primary care academics and therefore ability to advocate on our own behalf; increase in the potential pool of reviewers for awards; and becoming an international organisation.